bigfix/bfdocker/besserver/README.md

 ### Remote database edition

 This option requires a valid BigFix license.
-See the remotedb README.md for more details.
+See the production README.md for more details.

 This creates a VirtualBox CentOS box (VM).
 It then installs and a configures a set of docker containers: